-Contact Teacher: Mrs Schischka & Mrs Ellerbeck
+Contact Teacher: Mrs Schischka

-"The more you know about the past, the better prepared you are for the future" Theodore Roosevelt, US President 1901-1907.
+"The more you know about the past, the better prepared you are for the future" Theodore Roosevelt.
 History is a study of people and ideas from the past.
 It is creative, thought provoking and helps us to think clearly about the future.
 History teaches us the skills of research and the ability to think about a wide variety of issues.
-History uses a number of sources such as newspapers, statistics, maps, cartoons, graphs, photographs, diaries, films, oral tradition and documents.
-These sources are both primary and secondary sources.
-History will teach you how to research correctly using these resources.
-It will also teach you how to identify fact from opinion, identify propaganda and bias and classify the information properly.
+History will teach you to: